raspberrypilearning/sensing-science/lesson-4/lesson.md

 #Keeping baby warm

-In this lesson students will investigate the
+In this lesson students will investigate the effect of insulators on the rate of heat loss from an object.

 ##Learning objectives